Uncovering the Hidden Gardens at Marble Hill House

 At the last minute, we got permission to place a trench behind the ice house to investigate the existence of a seat.
 This was no small seat, but quite a hefty structure which appears on the 1752 plan in a roofed alcove, designed in the same style as the house itself and facing an avenue to the river.

 It was a race against the clock to excavate what we could in a short timeframe – just four days to dig and find some information.
-The team did an excellent job.
-We opended the trench to 20 centimetres in depth on the Friday afternoon of the third week of excavations.
-By the end of Monday the following week it was over one metre in depth in one half and nearing 1.5 metres in the other half!
 We didn’t find the seat itself although we did gain more of an understanding of the bank leading down from the ice house.
 We discovered three different phases of bank building and modification, one of which very possibily relates to the seat itself.
-So where is the seat?
-We think the seat is situated a lot closer to the ice house than we were able to excavate this time around so it's still waiting there for us to discover….next time!
+We think the seat is situated a lot closer to the ice house than we were able to excavate.

 We found a lot more than we anticipated.
 From medieval pottery made in nearby Kingston, to yellow bricks made in Kent or Sussex, to 18th century clay tobacco pipes including one with an inscription.
 We also discovered quite a bit of glass including a complete 20th century milk bottle from Cross Deep, Twickenham.
-And we found a fragment of dressed Marble which is a possible tile - quite apt given the name of the house!
-All the finds will now be sent to specialists for identification and analysis and once all the information is collated, we will be able to share it!
+We found a fragment of dressed Marble which is a possible tile.
+We also found evidence of an 18th century drain running from the house to the river, and an 18th century culvert.

 Inspiring budding archaeologists

-It's also been a busy week with students visiting from local primary and secondary schools.
-It's been fantastic to open up our excavations, share our archaeology and, we hope, inspire possible budding archaeologists!
-The students also spent some time looking at and asking questions about what we had found as well as undertaking hands-on activities about Grottos, shells, animal bones and knuckle bone floors!
-A great experience all round!
+The excavations were opened to students visiting from local primary and secondary schools.
+It was fantastic to open up our excavations, share our archaeology and, we hope, inspire possible budding archaeologists.
+The students also spent some time looking at and asking questions about what we had found as well as doing hands-on activities about Grottos, shells, animal bones and knuckle bone floors.

 To mark Lancelot ‘Capability’ Brown’s 300th year Historic England is celebrating and protecting his landscapes anew.